kanaria69/Mainecoco/README.md

-## Why did the belt go to prison?
-He held up a pair of pants!
+## What animal is always at a game of cricket?
+A bat.